CognitiveBurden/CodingWithABaby/README.md

 ##  The New Reality strategies to cope with your limited time
 + The new reality is you have less time on your hands.
     * TODO: find way to info graphic show less time or research the amount of time you lose when you have a baby
+        - Instead just make it up...when you were single in college you had 6 hours of school and 18 hours of free time, when you got married it was like 8 hours of work 4 hours with wife 8 hours sleep 4 hours free time, when you have a baby...8 hours of work, 8 hours with the baby 4 hours for wife and 4 hours sleep.
     * Your coworkers may talk about exotic topics like "Free Time", having slept poorly because they only got 7 hours of sleep, and drinking beer
     * You will grace your coworkers with pictures that can never truely capture the pure joy of a smile and the feeling a baby snuggled in for a midday nap
         - TODO: pictures of boys smiling